ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 Even if it is not yet generic, it still supports some level of customisation.
-Within the current limitations, your main ways to extend and/or customize this test harness are:
+Within the current limitations, your main ways to extend and/or customise this test harness are:

 -  **Add new actions**: you can add new actions by sub-classing the ``TelescopeAction`` class and implementing the abstract methods.
 You